nrindler/data-sci-workshops/README.md

 A 3-day [workshop](https://mymagic.my/course/fast-business-insights-data/) in November, 2017 hosted by the Malaysian Global Innovation & Creativity Center (MaGIC)

-1. Gentle introduction to Python using Jupyter Notebook
-2. Intro to data visualization in Python
+1.Intro to data visualization in Python